 The word “transparency” gets thrown around a lot—but what does it actually mean?

 In small business lending, it means access to industry-wide information on eligibility requirements and rate trends.
-It means clear and concise explanations of all the different loan products available.
+It means clear and concise explanations of all the different business loan products available.
 It means holding lenders and commercial loan brokers accountable for their actions, and enforcing honesty on every level.

 Here at Fundera, we’re no strangers to transparency.
 Our business model works by creating a buyer’s market, putting the borrowing power back in the hands of small business owners.
 We’ve built Know Before You Owe, the most comprehensive database of small business terms, guides, and tools.
 And our Small Business Borrower Bill of Rights has spread throughout the industry.